-The student is a lovely 6-year-old girl with lots of energy, charm and enthusiasm.
+The student is a charming 6-year-old girl with lots of energy and enthusiasm.
 She loves to sing, dance, swim and ride horses.
 Adopted from birth, the girl is of mixed heritage.
 She is balanced and independent, kind, focussed and has excellent manners for one so young.

 The girl lives with her mother and nanny, who is Montessori trained.
 The nanny is the driving force behind her extracurricular work, and often uses project-based learning to plan the week’s activities.
 The family incorporate experiential learning into all aspects of life - there has never been a need for screen time.

 While clearly bright, the girl’s reading, writing and numeracy skills are below grade level.
 However, it should be easy to develop her literacy using her passion for stories and vivid imagination.
 She is intellectually curious and by August 2019, should be reading and writing proficiently above her grade level.